 If an organization is investing in a threat intelligence program, then they are looking for experts who can fortify the security system of the organization and do everything to protect their system and network before a cyberattack can harm the system or network.
 Apart from that, cyber intelligence analysts are subjected to perform a few other tasks which are listed below –

-A proper threat intelligence program is capable of monitoring any kind of communications with malicious IPs or domains.
+A proper cyber threat intelligence program can monitor any kind of communications with malicious IPs or domains.
 It can also collect intelligence data about these communications.

 To limit the impact of a security breach in an organization, it is required to detect it as early as possible.
 For instance, deep inspection of a network packet not only monitors network flow, but it can also detect hidden viruses, intrusions, and non-compliant protocols.